HOW TO CHOOSE A BENGAL BREEDER

 The BEST advice I can give anyone looking for a Bengal kitten is to do a LOT of research before you buy one.
 Don't pick one based on price, don't pick one based on looks, and don't pick one because it's ready to go home now.
 Look for awhile at different catteries and find one you really like and feel comfortable with.
 Get on their waiting list if needed.
 The time you wait will fly by and it's so much better to get the right cat from the right breeder.

-You need to make sure the breeder is doing the following:
+Make sure the breeder is doing the following

-Testing parents for PK Def, testing the parents for HCM, feeding the highest quality foods, socializing the kittens and REALLY doing it not just saying it on their website, using preventative medications on kittens, NOT keeping cats locked in cages, not just breeding as many cats as possible or basically running a kitten mill, sanitizing everything properly, giving proper shots and worming, having kittens vet checked, doing fecal exams, selling registered kittens, giving the breeders vitamins, retiring queens at the proper age, keeping cats on flea and tick medicine, has a legal contract, and giving clients a health guarantee.
+Testing adult bengals for PK Def, PRA, FIV, FeLv, screening for HCM, has an online and social media presence that's not new and testimonials/references of happy clients, has a professional website that doesn't look like something someone could throw together in half a day, is feeding the highest quality foods, using high quality supplements and probiotics, socializing the kittens and REALLY doing it not just saying it on their website, posting videos of their kittens interaction with the children or family, using preventative medications on kittens, NOT keeping cats locked in cages, not just breeding as many cats as possible or basically running a kitten mill, sanitizing everything properly, giving proper shots and worming, having kittens vet checked, doing fecal exams, selling registered kittens, giving the breeders vitamins, researching pedigrees to bred the best possible cats together, retiring queens at the proper age, keeping cats on flea and tick medicine(only if needed), has a legal contract, and giving clients a health guarantee.

 Please, please, please get the breeder on the phone and have a list of questions ready to ask.
 If they can't answer them, don't sound all that knowledgeable, or give you an answer you don't like, do not buy a kitten from them.
 Tip: Scammers will RARELY take a phone call.
 See our page Avoid Bengal Scams for great information on how to spot a scammer.